 A native of Nigeria, Olaniran, 51, was diagnosed in 1974 when he was 10 years old.
 It is a disease that affects primarily people of African descent, but in smaller numbers also can affect Hispanics, Mediterranean, Asian, Caucasian, and in particular those of Italian ethnicity.
 It also impacts Jewish people, though it is known as sickle beta-thalassemia.

 Sickle cell is a disorder of the blood, particularly the red blood cells that carry oxygen.
 Normal red blood cells are smooth and round and move through blood vessels with ease.

 But sickle cell causes the red blood cells to become deformed, taking the shape of a curve, or sickle.
-Sickle cell red blood cells do not move freely through the vessels, often times clumping at intersections and becoming stuck.
-Those clumps block the flow of blood through the body that lead to the limbs and organs, causing severe pain, infection and organ damage.
+Sickle cell red blood cells do not move freely through the vessels, oftentimes clumping at intersections and becoming stuck.
+Those clumps block the flow of blood through the body that leads to the limbs and organs, causing severe pain, infection, and organ damage.